tudows/PLIM/README.md

 * If you want to use, please:<br/>
     1. modify the hadoop java code and compile by "mvn assembly:assembly".
 (At least modify the database's information)
     2. rename the "hadoop-defalut.sh" to "hadoop.sh".
     3. modify the hadoop.sh.
-(At least modify the root password and the hadoop's location)
+(At least modify the hadoop's location)
-    4. run the shell in the server.
+    4. run the shell in the server. (maybe need the "su root")

 Known Bug